Who We Are

 Susan Underwood

 Susan was raised in the GTA and has called Huron and Perth Counties home for over 40 years, now residing in Wingham.
-She has worked in the non-profit health care sector for over 20 years and currently serves as the Strategic Initiatives Lead at Community Living North Perth.
+She has worked in the non-profit health care sector for over 20 years and currently serves as the Project Lead at Community Living North Perth.
 Susan enjoys project management, quality improvement, and policy development.
 She is also the Vice Chair of the Huron Perth Alzheimer Society.
 Susan and her husband John have four married children and three wonderful grandchildren.
 In her spare time, she enjoys travelling and cherishing time with her growing family.

 Tracy Wareham